vercel-support/johnny.sh/content/notes/desktop-apps.md

 * [NW.js](https://nwjs.io/)
 * [revery](https://github.com/revery-ui/revery) - not necessarily using frontend tech/Javascript, but is designed to be easy for JS devs to use.
 Super performant next-gen shit.
 * [Tauri](https://tauri.studio/en/)
+* [sciter](https://sciter.com/) - no idea how it works, but is extremely lightweight when compared with electron. [example app](https://github.com/GirkovArpa/clipper-sciter)